האקדמיה הלאומית הישראלית למדעים The Israel Academy of Sciences and Humanities - Israel Science Foundation

 The Foundation evaluates proposals for basic research in the fields of the humanities, social sciences, life sciences, medicine, and the exact sciences and technology and supports selected proposals via research grants.
 The proposals are evaluated and selected in a competitive process, based on criteria of scientific quality and excellence, most of them in a dual judging process that includes professional committees and peer review.
 Approximately 97 percent of the Foundation’s 2022 budget comes from the Planning and Budgeting Committee.
 The remaining three percent comes from direct donations, awards, dedicated foundations, and various funds managed by the Academy.

-• Core programs: Programs that are funded each year from the core budget and that are open to submissions in all fields of knowledge, and do not focus on a specific topic
+• Core programs: These programs, which are funded every year from the core budget, are open to submissions in all fields of knowledge and do not focus on a specific topic.

-• Dedicated programs: Programs that are funded from a supplementary budget for a specific community of researchers or a specific topic, and are usually time-limited
+• Dedicated programs: These programs, which are funded from a supplementary budget for a specific community of researchers or for a specific topic, are usually time-limited.

-As part of the core programs, the Foundation funds 2,330 individual research grants in universities and other research institutions.
-The Foundation also supports the acquisition of research equipment for the creation of laboratories for new academic staff members at universities, the acquisition of equipment for academic staff members in the middle of their careers, the publication of books on topics in the humanities, and the holding of international research workshops.
+As part of the core programs, the Foundation funds approximately 2,300 individual research grants in universities and other research institutions.
+The Foundation also supports the acquisition of research equipment to establish laboratories for new faculty members at universities, the acquisition of equipment for faculty members in mid-career, the publication of books on topics in the humanities, and the holding of international research workshops.

-In addition to the core programs listed above, the Foundation operates the following programs:
+In addition to the core programs listed above, the Foundation operates the following programs (some of which are no longer accepting new submissions):

 • Research grants for physician-scientists in hospitals

-• Support programs for making research infrastructure accessible, within the framework of the program for individual research grants
+• Support programs for making research infrastructure accessible as part of the individual research grant program

-• A program to support the purchase of equipment for researchers in the middle of their careers
+• A program to support the purchase of equipment for researchers in mid-career

-Two new programs have begun operation during this cycle:
+Two new programs began operating during the previous cycle:

-• The OR (Outstanding Researchers) program: Aims to support researchers from abroad who wish to join the senior faculty (with tenure) in one of Israel’s research universities.
-The program is for senior researchers who have shown extraordinary scientific and leadership capabilities over the past decade in particularly high-quality original or creative research and have proven their deep and comprehensive commitment to their field, made scientific contributions of particular significance, demonstrated prominent leadership in training scientists and addressing substantial research questions that have a decisive influence on their field.
-The program will offer support to a small, select group of outstanding researchers at a large amount and over time.
+• The OR (Outstanding Researchers) program: This program is intended to support researchers from abroad who wish to join the senior faculty (with tenure) in one of Israel’s research universities.
+The program is for senior researchers who have shown extraordinary scientific leadership ability in particularly original high-quality or creative research over the past decade and have proven their deep and comprehensive commitment to their field, made scientific contributions of particular significance, shown prominent leadership in training scientists and addressing substantial research questions that have a decisive influence on their field.
+The program will offer a large amount of support to a small, select group of outstanding researchers over time.

 International Activity

-Several years ago, the Foundation expanded its international activity, and collaborates with various research foundations for the advancement of joint scientific activity between Israeli researchers and researchers from abroad.
+The Foundation expanded its international activity several years ago.
+It collaborates with various research foundations for the advancement of joint scientific activity between Israeli researchers and researchers from abroad.
 The foundations include the following: the National Natural Science Foundation of China (NSFC); the Canadian Institute for Health Research (CIHR); the International Development Research Center (IDRC) in Canada; and the Azrieli Foundation.
-The Foundation also collaborated in the past with the University Grant Council (UGC) in India, the National Research Foundation (NRF) in Singapore, and with the Japan Society for the Promotion of Science (JSPS).
+The Foundation also collaborated in the past with the University Grant Council (UGC) in India, the National Research Foundation (NRF) in Singapore, and the Japan Society for the Promotion of Science (JSPS).